regularjs/guide/en/getting-start/quirk-example.md

 #Quirk Example

-In this section, we will create our first component based regularjs —— __HelloRegular__ . it used to show  message to people friendly. if people don't login yet, the component needs to prompt people. for simplicity, only username is required with login .
+In this Page, we will create our first component —— __HelloRegular__ . it used to show  message to people friendly. if people don't login yet, the component needs to prompt people. for simplicity, only username is required with login .